 This project will challenge you to use the technology you’ve become familiar with over the course of Mod 3, as well as force you to work inside some constraints.
-Everyone will be working with (at least) one API, and one audience.
+Everyone will be working with (at least) one API and one audience.

 Once you’ve got your API and audience settled, start thinking about how you’re going to build something for this audience, using that API.
 Come up with a few different ideas.
-You’ll be meeting with some of your peers and an instructor shortly to get feedback on each idea.

 Wireframing will be a major component of this project.
 The more time you spend intentionally thinking about what the layout of your application will look like, the better the final result will be.